smartdevicelink/sdl_evolution/proposals/0004-sendlocation-updates.md

 * countryCode - Name of country (ISO 3166-2)
 * postalCode - PLZ, ZIP, PIN, CAP etc.
 * administrativeArea - Portion of country (e.g. state)
-* subAdministrativeArea – Portion of e.g. state (e.g. county)
+* subAdministrativeArea – Portion of administrativeArea (e.g. county)
-* locality – Hypernym for e.g. city/village
+* locality – Hypernym for city/village
-* subLocality – Hypernym for e.g. district
+* subLocality – Hypernym for district
 * thoroughfare - Hypernym for street, road etc.
-* subThoroughfare - Portion of thoroughfare e.g. house number
+* subThoroughfare - Portion of thoroughfare (e.g. house number)

 b.	deliveryMode parameter - Provides information for the head unit to decide how to process the location
 * PROMPT – Head unit may display the location information on its UI (default mode)